-As we travel, snapping Ty and Buster’s pictures in the gorgeous places we visit is part of the fun.
+Snapping and sharing pictures of Ty and Buster in the gorgeous places we visited was part of the fun of traveling with them.
 Well, calling it “fun” might be a bit of a stretch.
-In those early days “challenge” would have been a more appropriate description of our photo shoots.
-But the boys learned quickly … and so did we!
-Now we get these types of comments when people see our dogs posing for photos:
+When we first started out “challenge” would have been a more appropriate description of our photo shoots.
+But we figured out a few tricks to get a dog posing for photos!
+And soon we were getting these types of comments:

 “I’m so impressed that your boys will pose!”